Had the beating of Benteke in the air but on the ground it was a different story entirely, often failing to out-muscle him despite his best efforts.

 Kept the ball well and was a talkative figure in a young and inexperienced back four but let Wright-Phillips get the better of him on the inside too easily.

-Occupied an advanced wing-back role on the right side of defense and was a willing runner, always offering an outlet before taking on his marker, Traore, with some success
+Occupied an advanced wing-back role on the right side of defence and was a willing runner, always offering an outlet before taking on his marker, Traore, with some success

 Always looking for the forward pass, but perhaps too keen to impress and lacked patience at times with his use of the ball.